SDesya74/bevy_oneshot/README.md

 The library is made mainly for the convenience of working with the GUI.
 Remember that feeling when you created a system that creates GUI with a couple of input parameters?
 Nothing foretold trouble, but then the first button appears in the interface, the processing of which adds a few arguments to the system.
 The second button needed a resource, the third needed a query.
 After the fourth button you get a clippy::too_many_arguments warn...
 Pretty frustrating, huh?

-With bevy_oneshot you can put all the arguments a particular button needs into a separate system, or even not write a system at all, by making a lambda, which greatly reduces the amount of unnecessary stuff in the system scope.
+With `bevy_oneshot` you can put all the arguments a particular button needs into a separate system, or even not write a system at all, by making a lambda, which greatly reduces the amount of unnecessary stuff in the system scope.

-I really hope oneshot systems will be introduced in Bevy soon and this crate will become irrelevant.
+I really hope one-shot systems will be introduced in Bevy soon and this crate will become irrelevant.

 ## Installation